 - Accessible faculty and staff — Director and Faculty who are MSN (Master of Nursing Science) prepared, Retention Coordinator, Simulation Coordinator, Lab Coordinator and Clinical Coordinator

 ACC Nursing AAS Information Sessions

 Attending a Nursing Program Information Session is one of the application requirements for the Nursing AAS degree.
-We highly recommend attending an information session as soon as you begin planning for eventual admission to the nursing program.
+View our online information session as soon as you begin planning for eventual admission to the nursing program.
 You will gain valuable information about the program, and important details about the application process will be explained.
-You may request an attendance waiver if you live more than 50 miles from ACC.
 Please contact the nursing program office at nursing [at] arapahoe [dot] edu for more information.

 Nursing AAS Admission / Application Process

 The Associate of Applied Science in Nursing degree (AAS) program is approved by the Colorado State Board of Nursing and the Colorado Community College System.
 You will develop skills to work in hospitals and clinical settings in the areas of Obstetric and Pediatric, Medical/Surgical, and Psychiatric Nursing, and prepares you to take the NCLEX exam to become a Registered Nurse.

 If you do not have a Nursing AAS, associate degree, or diploma, you should select "Health" as your Area of Interest and "Nursing (Pre-admitted Program)" as your degree when you apply to ACC even if you intend to continue on to earn your BSN.
 You will then need to complete the Nursing AAS application and view a Nursing AAS information session.